kintohub/kintohub-docs/docs/mongo-db.md

 * Once you have enabled a service it is available to every account in the workspace.

-* Allow at least one minute between activating MongoDB and using MongoDB
+* Allow at least one minute between activating MongoDB and using MongoDB.